Healthcare Incident Cost: What a Breach or Outage Actually Costs in 2026

 Why Healthcare Detection Time Is the Longest of Any Industry

 IBM CODB 2025 reports that healthcare has the longest detection-and-containment lifecycle of any industry tracked.
-The cross-industry mean is 258 days from breach to containment; healthcare runs higher, frequently above 280 days.
+The cross-industry mean is 241 days from breach to containment; healthcare runs longest, at around 279 days.
 The reasons are well documented and structural rather than competence-based.

 Each additional day in the detection-and-containment lifecycle costs money.
-IBM CODB 2025 estimates that breaches contained in under 200 days cost on average $1.02M less than those over 200 days.
+IBM CODB 2025 estimates that breaches contained in under 200 days cost on average $1.14M less than those over 200 days ($3.87M vs $5.01M).
 For healthcare specifically, the dwell-time premium adds roughly $500K-$1.5M to the average incident cost relative to faster-detecting industries.

 Cost-Reduction Levers That Actually Work in Healthcare

-IBM CODB 2025 identified three controls associated with the largest reductions in average breach cost across the dataset.
-These translate to healthcare and we map the per-organisation investment range against the expected breach-cost reduction.
+IBM CODB 2025 quantifies the controls associated with the largest reductions in average breach cost across the dataset.
+The three below translate cleanly to healthcare; we map the per-organisation investment range against the IBM-reported breach-cost reduction.

 For provider organisations, the highest-ROI investment is typically a managed detection and response (MDR) service with healthcare-specific tuning.
 The arithmetic: $300K-$800K/year for MDR against $7.42M expected loss-given-breach with industry mean breach probability of approximately 25-35% over a five-year window translates to a positive expected-value return even before counting CAP-avoidance and reputational benefit.